ancientBullfrog/eventObserver/README.md

   As mantioned the default behaviour is to watch for clicks on links; other fun things it could do are:
   - tell you when to click on a paragraph, header, button... vital feedback!
-  - watch for a transition to finish and respond with whatever you like ...just like using an eventListener for 'transitionend' would do
+  - watch for a transition to finish and respond with whatever you like ...just like using an eventListener for 'transitionend' would do...

   I guess this class allows you to watch the page for various events from one convenient location.

+  The code is structured using two classes: the link observer, multiple instances of observer objects.
+The observer objects watch various containers for clicks on links and load the data to the location specified.

   It has not been thouroughly tested for anything beyond its default behaviour.